thebaldgeek/thebaldgeek.github.io/notable_flights.md

 CONFIRM ATIS

 Here is the first sign of the situation unfolding.
-The aircraft via C-Band (from cockpit to ground) request weather reports for New Zealand.
+The aircraft via C-Band (from cockpit to ground) request weather reports for - of all places - the airstrip in Antarctica!
+tbg can not explain this one at all!

 "sat": "C-143E",
 "type": "A388",